Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Another party was camped across the river from the start of the portage.

 We saw two groups of three canoes each.
-One on Saganons and the other leaving the river.
+One on Saganagons and the other leaving the river.

 It was a longer day than we expected.
 We do a poor job of estimating